 Alcohol

 People love to cook with alcohol to add extra flavor, but did you know that you can use alcohol as cooking fuel as well?
-Alcohol creates a blue flame and sometimes is completely invisible which means it burns clean and is safe for indoor use.
+Alcohol creates a blue flame and can sometimes burn almost invisibly, which means it burns cleanly and is safe for indoor use when handled properly.
 It is, in fact, one of the safest fuels for cooking indoors.
 Simply use this as fuel with an alcohol stove.

 Cooking fuel includes denatured, ethanol/ethyl, and isopropyl alcohol.
 Not all alcohol is created equal when it comes to cooking, however.
 If you want to use this excellent form of backup fuel, learn the differences and make an educated choice.